jkcronin/testing/README.md

 # testing
-Learning how to use this as the 2021 DSI
+Learning how to use this at the 2021 DSI